Brevard County, FL, USA

 5. Increase transparency and accountability.

-The US healthcare system is complex and opaque, which can make it difficult for consumers to make informed decisions about their care.
-There are a number of ways to increase transparency and accountability, including:
+The US healthcare system is complex and opaque, making it difficult for consumers to make informed decisions about their care.
+There are some ways to increase transparency and accountability, including:

 • Requiring healthcare providers to disclose their prices